trouve-antoine/hadooc/README.md

 Within an API section, you can specify the prototype of your API with the command below:

     {api} VERB    URL

 Where VERB is the HTTP verb.
-For example:
+They are separated by four spaces (but that can be configured with the option `-s` of the CLI) For example:

     {api} POST    /users/login